SharePoint/sp-dev-docs/docs/solution-guidance/security-webapppolicies.md

  - Treat the modern team site like a “normal” site and grant permission like described in earlier chapters

 > [!IMPORTANT]
-> We recommend granting permissions at SharePoint level, so threat the modern team sites like regular classic SharePoint team sites.
+> We recommend granting permissions at SharePoint level, so treat the modern team sites like regular classic SharePoint team sites.
 This approach aligns with what the web application policies were providing.

 #### Granting permissions using PnP PowerShell
 Below scripts show an easy way to grant access via using PnP PowerShell and they can be a good starting basis for your implementation.
 Below scripts do not take in account the following: